 The Apollo Theatre is built across three levels, the Stalls, Dress Circle and Grand Circle.
 With a seating capacity of 658, the Apollo Theatre is one of the West End’s more intimate theatre, offering a range of great views throughout the auditorium.
 A Grade II listed building, the exterior of the Apollo Theatre is designed in a Renaissance style, with an exquisite interior to match.

-The Stalls are accessible via a few steps down from street level, and afford the best views in the Apollo.
-Even seats towards the rear of the Stalls offer excellent views, with no restrictions.
-This section is usually premium priced, although discounts can be found towards the back of the seating for an equally great view.
-The best and most expensive seats are the mid-front of the Stalls, where a brilliantly clear and close-up view is on offer.
+The Stalls are accessible via a few steps down from street level, and afford the best views in the auditorium.
+Even seats located toward the rear of the seating offer excellent, unrestricted views of the stage.
+This section is usually in the premium price band, although discounts can be found towards the rear and at the ends of rows.
+Top price seats are in the centre-front of the Stalls, where a brilliantly clear and close-up view is on offer.
 Seating is raked throughout the Stalls to allow good views no matter the row.

 Share Your Seating Tips

 Where did you sit when you visited the Apollo Theatre?
 Was it an expensive seat with a great view, or a bargain seat with a restricted view that you wouldn’t wish on your worst enemy?
 Or maybe you got lucky with a cheap seat and a brilliant view!
 Please add your comments below and share your Apollo Theatre seating tips.